epfl-ada/ada-2021-project-comic-sans/README.md

 - `helpers`: Directory with file defining helper functions that are used throughout the notebooks for tasks such as extracting the domain from a url.

 ## Organisation within the team <a name="Organisation_within_the_team"></a>
-- Stephane : Research question 1 (speakers analysis),Speakers Data Cleaning & Preprocessing & Repo management.
+- Stephane : Research question 1 (speakers analysis), Speakers Data Cleaning & Preprocessing & Repo management.
 - Santiago : Research question 2 (time analysis) and extraction of domains.
 - Nearchos : Research question 3 (multiple topics analysis), Data Labeling, Keywords Dictionaries
 - Ansgar   : Research question 4 (news source specific speaker analysis), Data Labeling